 - Passwords must not be shared with, or divulged to, work colleagues or any third parties. - Passwords should be of at least 8 characters and contain both upper and lowercase letters, at least one number and at least one special character. - Passwords should be selected on the basis of a phrase that is memorable to you and not a word in English or any other language. - 4.2.
-Company Personnel must ensure they change their passwords at least every 2months - 4.3.
-Electronic documents that are sent as email attachments and that contain Personal Data, must wherever possible be password protected or encrypted and the password be conveyed to the recipient by separate means.
+Company Personnel must ensure they change their passwords from time to time. - 4.3.
+Electronic documents that are sent as email attachments and that contain Sensitive Personal Data or Personal Data that could be used for fraud, must wherever possible be password protected or encrypted and the password be conveyed to the recipient by separate means.